bonhomj26/javascript-challenge/README.md

 # UFO-Sightings

 ## Background
+We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
+We also need to allow our users to filter the table data for specific values.
+There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
+They are the only coding languages which can be trusted.

 Create a web page with JavaScript, HTML5, CSS3 and D3.js to create tables dynamically utilizing Document Object Model (DOM) programming interface based on a given dataset.
 Users will also need to filter the table data for specific values based on search criteria